-Conducting a reference check is a vital part of your hiring process as it helps verify information a candidate has given you and provides additional details about the candidate’s work performance and abilities.
-You’ll generally want to speak to professional references, but on occasion you might speak with a personal reference.
-Either way, you will often have limited time with a reference, so you want every question to count.
+Conducting a reference check is a vital part of your hiring process as it helps verify the information a candidate has given you and provides additional details about the candidate’s work performance and abilities.
+It is equally important to know what reference check questions to ask as this will help you make the best hiring decision.

-Let’s dive into some of the best reference check questions to ask, along with some tips for getting the most out of your time with each reference.
-Download our sample lists of reference check questions to get started.
+Let’s dive into some of the best questions to ask when checking references, along with some tips for getting the most out of your time with each reference.
+We’ve listed our reference questions below for professional references (basic, work ethic, and character questions) and personal references.

-Start your reference check conversation with a friendly greeting, thank the reference for their time, and tell them anything they say will be kept confidential.
+Start your professional reference check conversation with a friendly greeting, thank the reference for their time, and tell them anything they say will be kept confidential.
 You’ll generally start with a “housekeeping” question to get the basic details.
+Then, follow up with additional questions to ask during a reference check.

 1. What was your job title, the candidate’s job title, and how long did you directly supervise the candidate?